seldo/website-content/posts/the-hidden-power-of-twitter-custom-timelines.md

 ## Twitter Customer Timelines meet hashtags

-What if every time you would use a hashtag, it would automatically add your tweet to a collection with the name of the hashtag?
+What if every time you used a hashtag, it would automatically add your tweet to a collection with the name of the hashtag?
 (If it's the first time that you use that hashtag, it will first create a new custom timeline for you.)

 This has two direct benefits:
 - You can easily look back to all your tweets about a given conference or on a given topic (e.g. all my tweets with #sxsw or with #startup)